bet-no-loss/bet-no-loss/README.md

 > Bet on a sport event without loosing your stake and get rewarded if you win.

+## Features

+- Sport event betting game
+- No-loss: Players can choose to withdraw their stake whatever the outcome (whether they win or loose)
+- Winners rewards comes from part of the accrued interests invested in DeFi (pro-rated)
+- Ethereum Blockchain based

 ## Description

 - Period 1